Dr. William M. "Mike" Sherman

 Dr. William M. (Mike) Sherman is UA's senior vice president, provost and chief operating officer.

-Sherman is in his fifth year at The University of Akron.
+Sherman is in his sixth year at The University of Akron.
 His educational priority is student completion of a relevant degree with low debt and a job at graduation.
 As a leader, he is a consensus builder and a strong believer in transparency and shared leadership.

 Leader at Ohio State